 What is a Fillet?

-There are different definitions for a fillet.
-However, in part designing, machinists refer to a fillet as the round parts of designs either on the interior or exterior of edges.
+In mechanical engineering, machinists refer to a fillet as the round parts of designs either on the interior or exterior of edges.

 They are three types of fillet mechanics: miter, concave, and convex fillets.
 On the interior side, fillets are concave, while on the exterior, they are convex.
-Engineers use fillet to reduce the stress on a part.
-Hence, fillet helps distribute stress on a larger surface, preventing the stressed part from rapid deformation.
+Engineers use fillets to reduce the stress on a part.
+Hence, the fillet helps distribute stress on a larger surface, preventing the stressed part from rapid deformation.

 When the design requires eliminating sharp edges and low-stress concentration, fillet engineering is the best option for machinists to utilize.